Global: The Fiercest Storm in Southern Hemisphere’s History, Cyclone Idai Devastates Mozambique.

 With winds over 140 mph and torrential rains, one of the poorest African countries has been forced to struggle even more.
 In Mozambique, emergency relief is needed urgently after Cyclone Idai caused devastating loss of life, assets, and infrastructure.

-The preliminary assessments are staggering: hundreds of lives have been lost, hundreds of thousands of homes have been destroyed, and 1.77 million acres of crops at the beginning of the main harvest season have been destroyed by Cyclone Idai.
+The assessments are staggering: hundreds of lives have been lost, hundreds of thousands of homes have been destroyed, and 1.77 million acres of crops at the beginning of the main harvest season have been destroyed by Cyclone Idai.
 Communication lines have been completely cut, roads have been rendered impassable, and entire villages have disappeared.
-Some areas reported floodwaters 20 feet deep and the UN Office for the Coordination of Humanitarian Affairs estimates that 1.85 million people are in need of urgent assistance.
+Some areas reported floodwaters 20 feet deep.

-In Beira, a major port for Mozambique, flooding was extensive and the New York Times quoted authorities who estimate “90 percent of the area is completely destroyed.”
-Relief crews are reporting growing numbers of waterborne diseases such as cholera and diarrhea.
+In Beira, a major port for Mozambique, flooding was extensive and the New York Times quoted authorities who estimate “90 percent of the area was completely destroyed.”
+Cholera and diarrhea are abundant weeks after the storm.

 It is in Beira that the De La Salle Brothers have three institutions: John XXIII School, with more than 3,000 students, a primary school with a growing kindergarten, and Centro Educacional e Assistencial La Salle (CEALS) for almost 300 hundred financially poor children from six to 17 years of age.
 Operating continuously throughout the entire calendar year, CEALS provides academic tutoring, homework assistance, counselling, recreational opportunities, and programmed social interactions between students (values training.)